niwo91/Team3/WEB_PAGES_DESIGN.md

 ![View_A_post](View_A_Post.png)

 ## Route Parameters:
-Logged in is manadtory
+Logged in is manadtory.

 ## Query Parameters:
-None.
+* Query the correct files and posts
+* Query catagories.
+* Query comments.

 ## Link Destinations for Page
 * Back to dashboard
 * Submit post

 ## Data Required to Render Page
-Catagories defined in database.
+* Catagories defined in database.
+* Comments and files associted with the post in the database.

 ## Tests for Verifying Rendering of the Page
 Mandate input for title and description.